rohanpadhye/blog/_posts/2019-11-08-International-Conference-Attendance.md

 > At least one author of each accepted submissions will be expected to attend and present that paper at the conference.

-I could not find any information on their website about visa-related issues.
-I have inquired about their policy via email on November 3, and am still awaiting a response as of November 8.
+Since the text says "*expected*" instead of "*required*", I inquired about their policy in case of visa issues preventing authors from meeting this expectation.
+I sent the General and PC chairs an email on November 3, and am still awaiting a response as of November 10.

 Interestingly, this makes ICFP the only one of the four flagship ACM SIGPLAN conferences that I surveyed to not address the visa issue in their CFP this year.